OmarMo5-dev/hisn-al-muslim-showcase/README.md

 This showcase repository is **not an open-source software distribution**.

-Unless explicitly stated otherwise, all source code, branding, screenshots, visual assets, and project materials are protected and may not be reused or redistributed without permission.
+Unless explicitly stated otherwise, the source code, branding, screenshots, visual assets, and project materials are protected and may not be reused or redistributed without permission.

 See [`LICENSE`](LICENSE).